arangodb/docs/arangograph/certificates.md

 Every certificate has a self-signed root certificate that is going to expire.
 When certificates that are used in existing deployments are about to expire, an automatic rotation of the certificates is triggered.
-This means that the certificate is cloned and all affected deployments then start using the cloned certificate.
+This means that the certificate is cloned (all existing settings are copied over to a new certificate) and all affected deployments then start using the cloned certificate.

 Based on the type of certificate used, you may also need to install the new certificate on your local machine.
+For example, self-signed certificates require installation.
 To prevent any downtime, it is recommended to manually create a new certificate and apply the required changes prior to the expiration date.